Willstuff1111/Mod-Issues/.github/ISSUE_TEMPLATE/bug-report-for-glass-heart.md

 A clear and concise description of what the bug is.

 **Versions**
-e.g. Fabric, Minecraft and the Mod itself
+e.g. Type of Mod Software, Mod Software version, Minecraft and the Mod itself FORGE VERSION IS DEPRECATED AND ANY ISSUES WITH IT WILL BE MARKED INVALID
-FORGE VERSION IS DEPRECATED AND ANY ISSUES WITH IT WILL BE MARKED INVALID
+Software: Neoforge
-Fabric: ?
+Version: ?
 Minecraft: 1.??.?
 Glass Heart: ?